 As a result, by going back to the page you were previously on when depositing the funds, you’ll be able to see that your amount of Stellar (XLM) in your Binance created wallet is now updated to reflect the amount.

 While Coinbase is a great quick platform to enable purchasing of cryptocurrencies of different kinds, namely primary ones such as Bitcoin or Ethereum, Coinbase currently does not support the purchasing of Stellar Lumens.
 During live panels, Coinbase has stated they’re not closed off to the idea of enabling Stellar Lumens (XLM) trading on the platform, however, so to completely mark the possibility of XLM not being enabled on the platform isn’t applicable.

 You can, however, view the XLM page on Coinbase which can be found here.
 Keep in mind though, Coinbase does not enable XLM trading, and any subsequent website that says they do offer XLM trading is not legitimate.

-Purchasing Stellar in the UK can be done directly via either Binance or eToro.
-Both platforms are supported in the UK; eToro is also regulated by the FCA which is a very big benefactor if you’re from the UK and looking to trade on the platform.
-Although Stellar is a cryptocurrency is a relatively new asset, the assurance of trading on a platform that is regulated and having your funds stored with a previously reputable exchange is promising.
+Purchasing Stellar in the UK can be done directly via Binance.
+The platform are supported in the UK.
+Although Stellar is a cryptocurrency is a relatively new asset, the assurance of trading on a platform that is regulated and having your funds stored with a previously reputable platform is promising.

 Additionally, buying Stellar on Binance is just as easily doable.
-Either way will work, and both exchanges have streamlined purchasing processes.
+Either way will work, and both platforms have streamlined purchasing processes.